jeremy-habit/Metasya/README.md

 The **ReaderTasker** allows to read file's metadata.
 You can use 3 features which are :

 ##### **read** (\$selectedMetadata, \$excludedMetadata) :
-* description : Allow to read all or some file's metadata without exiftool group option.
+* description : Allows to read all or some file's metadata without exiftool group option.
 * params :
     * **$selectedMetadata** : array (default : null) : Indicates metadata you want to read.
     * **$excludedMetadata** : array (default : null) : Indicates metadata you won't to read.